Deadlysmurf/Capstone/Working Product/Literature Review.md

 <First, provide the context of the problem and then state the problem (your main research question).
 Second, write briefly that what are you proposing to solve this problem (don’t write details of the solution here).
 (You can use part of your abstract here)>

-Most sabermetric analysis has been focused on predicting player performance and the performance record of any given team.
+Most sabermetric analysis has been focused on predicting expected player performance and the expected performance record of teams.
 As there is more focus on increasing the competitive balance in major league sports through salary caps and luxury taxes, teams need to spend more time analyzing their payrolls.
 This includes looking at the monetary value that a player contributes to a team objectively through analytics, rather than relying on perceived values.

-My key research question is to define what factors are the most relevant in predicting player salaries.
+My key research question is to define what factors are the most relevant in predicting current player salaries.

 I plan on exploring the relationships in the data using exploratory data analysis techniques, to explore the data, refine the data set, and to establish further hypothesis for testing.

 After exploring the data, regression analysis will be conducted, both using time series where the most recent year is used to test the fit of the model, and standard 10-fold analysis.
+Some factors will also be analyzed using social sequence analysis, to look at the causal time-linear relationships between player statistics and salary bumps.

 ## Literature Review

 <Write summary of the related papers that you reviewed here.
 Write the summary in your own words—don’t use the technical jargon from the paper that you don’t understand.
 Keep this section short—a short paragraph or few sentences about each paper you reviewed should be sufficient.>

+In the past four months, I've been heavily reading literature and watching webinars posted on Data Science Central, which has been mainly focused on work place applications, although a great deal of the regression literature will carry over into this project.

+I've also been watching other webinars, such as the BrightTalk Data Science summit series as part of workplace enrichment, which cover a wide range of pratical applications of data science techniques.

 ### Literature about Sabermetrics